Skip-the-line tickets to the Reina Sofía Museum

 - The museum is open and free all day on the following dates: 18 and 29 April, 17 and 18 May, 12 October, and 6 December

 - Closing days: 1 and 6 January, 1 and 15 May, 9 November and the 24, 25, 31 December

 The Paseo del Arte pass allows you to visit three of Madrid’s best museums with a single ticket, tha...

 The Museo Nacional del Prado holds an exceptionally important collection of Spanish and European wor...

-This tour will take you through the most valuable treasures of this great museum, you will also disc...
+This tour will take you through the most valuable treasures of this great museum and you will also d...

 The Museo Nacional del Prado is Spain's most visited museum, and one of the world's finest art galle...

 There is nothing like visiting the Prado Museum and the Royal Palace of Madrid when you visit the Eu...